dsalo/LocalPrivacy/resources.md

 Google tracks you and your search history.
 DuckDuckGo does not.
 Use DuckDuckGo as your default search engine.

 *   [Instructions for most browsers](https://home.bt.com/tech-gadgets/computing/chrome-firefox-edge-internet-explorer-change-default-search-engine-11364117803672)
-*   Alternately, go to [DuckDuckGo's home page](https://duckduckgo.com/) and see if DDG prompts you to change your default browser.
+*   Alternately, go to [DuckDuckGo's home page](https://duckduckgo.com/) and see if DDG prompts you to change your default search engine.

 ### Browser (mobile): Security/privacy plugins